-When your preferred investment option is an investment fund, you’re going to supply proof of your character, wealth, source of funds.
-If a fund manager or legal representative is applying on your behalf, The Committee will assess them too.
+When your preferred investment option is an investment fund, you’re going to supply proof of your character, wealth, and source of funds.
+If a fund manager or legal representative is applying on your behalf, The Committee will assess them, too.

 Supporting Documents for Endowment Option:

 If you’re going to take this investment route, you’re required to submit a detailed explanation of how your donation is going to be used in the project.
 You also need to explain how it’ll be beneficial to Ireland.

 Renewal of Ireland Investor Visa

 After two years, you can apply to renew your resident permit, on the condition that you still maintain the investment.
 If the investment qualifies and you’re still financially stable, you can extend your investor visa for three more years.
 You’re required to apply for renewal three months prior to the renewal date.

 After completing this period, you’ll get a residence permit for a further five years.

 Your residence permit will be renewed for further five-year periods, on the condition that you’re not a financial burden in the country and you’ve not been investigated, indicted, or convicted in relation to any criminal offense in any jurisdiction.

 Ireland Citizenship by Investment